boutroslab/CRISPRAnalyzeR/README.md

 ### How to adjust the CRISPRAnalyzeR settings

-As mentioned below, CRISPRAnalyzeR can be adjusted with several parameter.
+As mentioned below, CRISPRAnalyzeR can be adjusted with several parameters.
-With the user-interface provided by Kitematic, you can easily adjust all paarameters from the Settings section.
+With the user-interface provided by Kitematic, you can easily adjust all parameters from the Settings section.

 Open Kitematic and click on the CRISPRAnalyzeR image - you will see a SETTING button on the top right.